 135. Fernandez

-Fernandez is a Spanish patronymic last name referring to ‘son of Fernando’ or ‘son of Ferdinand.’
+Fernandez is one of the common Filipino surnames or last names of Spanish origin.
+This patronymic last name refers to ‘son of Fernando’ or ‘son of Ferdinand.’
 Ferdinand has several origins and means ‘a brave journey.’

 136. Ferreira